ApprenticeAI/frapy/docs/topics/spider-middleware.rst

            which case ``result`` is an :term:`asynchronous iterable`.

-        Consider defining this method as an :term:`asynchronous generator`, which will be a requirement in a future version of Scrapy.
-However, if you plan on sharing your spider middleware with other people, consider either :ref:`enforcing Scrapy 2.7 <enforce-component-requirements>`
+        Consider defining this method as an :term:`asynchronous generator`, which will be a requirement in a future version of Frapy.
+However, if you plan on sharing your spider middleware with other people, consider either :ref:`enforcing Frapy 2.7 <enforce-component-requirements>`
-        as a minimum requirement of your spider middleware, or :ref:`making your spider middleware universal <universal-spider-middleware>` so that it works with Scrapy versions earlier than Scrapy 2.7.
+        as a minimum requirement of your spider middleware, or :ref:`making your spider middleware universal <universal-spider-middleware>` so that it works with Frapy versions earlier than Frapy 2.7.

         :param response: the response which generated this output from the spider